caltechlibrary/newt/newt.1.md

 : analyze the Newt YAML file and report problems if found.

 generate [YAML_FILE]
-: this is used to generate your SQL, PostgREST configuration and Mustache templates based on the contents of your Newt YAML file.
+: this is used to generate your SQL, PostgREST configuration and Handlebars templates based on the contents of your Newt YAML file.

 run [YAML_FILE]